Korean cuisine: Colonial period to modern period

 At this point, the history of North and South Korea sharply diverged.
-In the 1960s under President Park Chung-hee, industrialization began to give South Korea the economic and cultural power it holds in the global economy today.
+In the 1960s under President Park Chung Hee, industrialization began to give South Korea the economic and cultural power it holds in the global economy today.
 Agriculture was increased through use of commercial fertilizers and modern farming equipment.
 In the 1970s, food shortages began to lessen.
 Consumption of instant and processed foods increased, as did the overall quality of foods.
 Livestock and dairy production was increased during the 1970s through the increase of commercial dairies and mechanized farms.
 The consumption of pork and beef increased vastly in the 1970s.
 Per-capita consumption of meat was 3.6 kg in 1961 and 11 kg by 1979.
 The result of this increased meat consumption brought about the rise of bulgogi restaurants, which gave the middle class of South Korea the ability to enjoy meat regularly.
 Meat eating continued to rise, reaching 40 kg in 1997, with fish consumption at 49.5 kg in 1998.
 Rice consumption continually decreased through these years, from 128 kg consumed per person in 1985 to 106 kg in 1995 and 83 kg in 2003.
 The decrease in rice consumption has been accompanied by an increase in the consumption of bread and noodles.

-Nature’s influence on Korean cuisine

-Understanding the environmental characteristics of Korea is necessary to see its influence on Korean cuisine and culture.
-Korea is located between the Chinese Mainland and the islands of Japan, and it therefore shares many cultural characteristics with the two countries.
-However, its unique climate and geography have also produced many differences.

-Geography

-Korea is located on the Korean Peninsula, which extends southward from the northeastern region of the Asian continental landmass.
-It shares its border with China and Russia to the north but is otherwise surrounded by water, resulting in a flourishing fishing industry.
-Forested, mountainous terrain covers 70 percent of the nation, yielding a variety of wild edible greens that are also grown in dry-field farms.
-Korea’s major rivers, including the Nakdong River, the Han River and the Geum River, tend to flow westward along the mountain ranges, creating well-developed plains in the peninsula’s western region.
-The conditions in the western and southern regions of the peninsula are therefore favorable to rice farms, while dry-field farms predominate in the northern and eastern regions.
-Korea’s eastern coast has a smooth coastline, but the southern and western coasts have jagged coastlines with many islands.
-This provides an ideal environment for exploiting a rich variety of marine products.
-Due to the varying geographical features and climates of the four regions of Korea, they have resulted in differing regional cuisines.
-Despite the development of transportation increasing contact between regions, and making local cultures less distinct, many of the unique local specialties and distinct styles of each province still remain.
+In 2009, the South Korean government launched a $77-million culinary diplomacy program called "Korean Cuisine to the World" to promote its cuisine and subsequently pivoted into the markets in the United States and Muslim countries.